Italian PM Mario Draghi resigns after week of turmoil

 He told President Sergio Mattarella he was standing down after three parties in his government refused to back him in a confidence vote the night before.

-The president asked him to remain as caretaker leader until early elections, expected this autumn.
+The president asked him to remain as caretaker leader and early elections are expected this autumn.

 Mr Draghi, 74, is a popular figure in Italy.

 He was dubbed Super Mario for his handling of the eurozone crisis as head of the European Central Bank.
+In February last year, he was given the task of guiding Italy through the Covid pandemic and economic recovery, bolstered by a big EU package conditional on major reforms.

-However, one of the parties in his broad-based government refused to back his economic package a week ago prompting a political crisis.
+He first tendered his resignation a week ago when a populist party in his broad-based government refused to back his economic package, prompting a political crisis.

-President Mattarella asked him to stay in the post but he was unable to command the support of the coalition when he proposed a revived government agreement on Wednesday.
+President Mattarella asked him to stay in the post and, on Wednesday, he told the upper house of parliament he would continue if the political parties were ready to back a strong, cohesive government with a "new pact of trust".

+For several hours Italians waited with bated breath, before three of the parties decided they would not back him in a vote of confidence.